BetaHuhn/worker-setup/README.md

 While `wrangler generate` is meant to generate a completely new worker from an existing template, `worker-setup` is meant to setup a pre-made Worker like [cf-worker-redirect](https://github.com/BetaHuhn/cf-worker-redirect).

 The basic wrangler configuration, required KV Namespaces, secrets and environment variables are stored in the `workerConfig.toml` file.
-When a user wants to setup your Worker, they can simply run `worker-setup deploy` and they will be guided through the process of setting up and deploying the Worker.
+When a user wants to setup your Worker, they can simply run `worker-setup deploy` and they will be guided through the process of logging in to their account, setting up and deploying the Worker.
 Required KV Namespaces are automatically created and the user is asked to input all required secrets and environment variables.

+## ⭐ Features

+- Generates ready-to-use wrangler.toml file filled with user specific values like Account/Zone/KV Namespace ID
+- Installs and configures [Wrangler](https://github.com/cloudflare/wrangler) (Including authenticating with CloudFlare)
+- Automatically creates required KV Namespaces
+- Prompts the user for required Secrets and Environment Variables (and uploads them)
+- Lets the user choose between deploying to [workers.dev](https://workers.dev) or a custom Zone
+- Can dynamicly fill wrangler.toml with user specific values using environment variables (useful for CI)

 ## 🚀 Get started